Drew Struzan: Personal life

-Working from a backyard studio, Struzan lives in California with his wife, Dylan.
-He has a son named Christian and since retiring from full-time work in 2008 spends much of his time caring for his grandchildren.
+Working from a backyard studio, Struzan lived in California with his wife, Dylan.
+He had a son named Christian and after retiring from full-time work in 2008 spent much of his time caring for his grandchildren.

+Illness and death

+In March 2025, Struzan's wife revealed he had been living with Alzheimer's disease for several years, saying that his illness had progressed to the point where he was "fighting for his life" and could no longer paint or sign things for fans.
+He died at his home in Pasadena, California, on October 13, 2025, at the age of 78.